 Gamification is a great tool to create these four intrinsic motivation drivers:

 - Relatedness means the way that an individual relates with others.
 Concepts like the status, in relation with others, are very significant as rewards in gamification.

-- Autonomy is understood as the ability of an individual to organize himself and keep control.
+- Autonomy is understood as the ability of an individual to organise himself and keep control.

-- Mastery is related to the ability to reach the defined targets, which have to be achievable but also challenging, and they have to make participants feel that they are learning new skills.
+- Mastery is related to the ability to reach defined goals, which have to be achievable but also challenging, and they have to make participants feel that they are learning new skills.

 - Purpose is the need of giving meaning to the performed actions, this can be, for example, as collaborative effort to achieve a reward as a team, or even with solidarity purposes.

 All these intrinsic motivation triggers start working when teams’ work is subject to gamification.